-Allergies in companion animals
+Allergy in companion animals

-Allergy is a complex condition
+A complex condition

 Allergy is a genetically predisposed condition of hypersensitivity to substances that are common and harmless to most animals.
 The immunological mechanisms underlying allergy in dogs, cats and horses are essentially the same as in humans.
 There are five main types of allergy:

-- Atopy or atopic dermatitis: Hypersensitivity to pollen, mites, moulds and dander
+- Atopy or atopic dermatitis Hypersensitivity to pollen, mites, moulds and dander

 - Food allergy: Hypersensitivity to protein components of the diet, such as chicken